Native Vegetation Scientific Expert Panel

 - Professor Hugh Possingham, The University of Queensland

 - Professor Martine Maron, The University of Queensland

 In addition, two First Nations representatives attended all meetings:

 - Mr Jim Walker, The University of Queensland.

-Note: The Chair and Panel members do not receive remuneration for their involvement.
+Note: The Chair and Panel members did not receive remuneration for their involvement.

-The department has also established an Interagency Technical Advisory Group to provide information, monitoring data and analyses, and assist with understanding the policies and programs associated with the protection of native vegetation, biodiversity and conservation strategies, natural capital and emissions reduction, climate action and Great Barrier Reef protection plans.
+The Panel was supported by an Interagency Technical Advisory Group that provided information, monitoring data and analyses, and assisted with understanding the policies and programs associated with the protection of native vegetation, biodiversity and conservation strategies, natural capital and emissions reduction, climate action and Great Barrier Reef protection plans.